safing/portmaster/windows_kext/release/README.md

 - Wait for the process to finish, download the `.zip`.

 The zip will contain the release files.
-> Optionally sign the .sys file.
+> Optionally sign the .sys file, with company certificate.